 Among the questions we will explore during this first expedition:

 1 – A new role and new modalities of action for the public actor ?
 How does the public actor integrate his new role as an intermediary and support for self-organized joint initiatives?
 How, in a variety of local contexts, do legal mechanisms allow for a redistribution of powers, new partnership modalities, etc.?
 To which extent can they inspire French actors ?

-2 – Do the pacts contribute to expand the democratic space, find new answers to territorial issues… or support the retirement of public actors ?
+2 – Do the pacts contribute to expand the democratic space, find new answers to territorial issues… or support the withdrawal of public actors ?
 By promoting direct citizen engagement, do pacts allow new responses to social, economic and other challenges to be found?
 How do these initiatives challenge the impact of public action?
 Do they pose the risk of disempowerment of public institutions, ultimately relying on citizens to ensure the maintenance of collective services from which they emerge ?

 3 – Towards new political narratives ?
 Can this approach of the commons contribute to the reconstruction of a strong political narrative in a context of democratic crisis?
 Is the multitude of initiatives led by local authorities succeeding on a larger scale – national, European, to move forward?
 Behind an approach by the commons that is far from being generic, what controversies, what diversity of visions of public action can be read ?